soonhankwon/soonhankwon/README.md

 # Soonhan Kwon

 Product Engineer specializing in backend engineering and system architecture.
 Computer Science and Economics major.

-Ex-Coupang.
-Currently CTO at an app-tech startup.

 Hands-on with machine learning, data analysis and data-driven growth.

 ---